gatewaynode/flashbrain/README.md

 ### Schema Details

 #### Meta Object
+- `class_id`: Unique identifier for the learning class/session
 - `title`: Display name for the learning session
 - `date`: Creation or last modified date (YYYY-MM-DD format)
 - `description`: Detailed description of the learning content

 #### Items Array
 Each item represents a single learning card:
+- `item_id`: Unique identifier for the learning item
 - `text`: The text content to display
 - `image`: Path to the associated image file
 - `actions`: Array of actions to perform with the item